Chinese Evergreen Care: Tips For Growing An Aglaonema

 Soil

-You want to use a potting soil that is peat-based and formulated for indoor plants.
-I alternate between Happy Frog and Ocean Forest.
-They’re high quality & have lots of good stuff in them.
+You want to use peat-based potting soil formulated for indoor plants that yields good drainage.
+I alternate between Happy Frog and Ocean Forest, sometimes mixing them.
+Both have lots of good components.

-Aglaonemas, like other houseplants, don’t like a heavy mix.
-You can up the ante on the aeration and drainage factors, which lessens the chance of rot, by adding some pumice or perlite.
+Like other houseplants, Ags don’t like a heavy mix and do best in well-draining soil.
+I up the ante on the aeration and drainage factors, which lessens the chance of root rot, by adding some pumice (my preferred) or perlite.

 Repotting / Transplanting

-I’ve done a Guide to Repotting Plants which I think you’ll find helpful, especially if you’re a beginning gardener.
+We have a guide to repotting plants, which I think you’ll find helpful, especially if you’re a beginner gardener.

 Pruning

-Not much is needed.
-The main reasons to prune this plant are for propagation or to prune off the occasional lower yellow leaf or spent flower.
+An aglaonema plant doesn’t require much pruning.
+The main reasons to prune are for propagation, to cut back overgrown stems, or to prune off the occasional lower yellow leaf (mature plants grow densely, so the lower leaves get crowded out by the upper leaves) or spent flower.

 Oh my goodness, Aglaonema First Diamond is quite the looker for you fans of green & white!